ValerioS05/pj2Quizzer/README.md

 ![Start popup](/assets/images/readme-images/startpop.png)

 ---
-- At the top of the page we have a header with a simple heading displaying in which page we are at the moment
+- At the top of the page we have a header with a simple heading displaying in which page we are at the moment.
 - Under it we have 2 counters (they keep track of correct/wrong answers) surrounding the timer.
-- Going down we have the score
+- Going down we have the score.
 - Under the score we see displayed the question with a number of answers depending on the difficulty chosen.
 ---
 ![Quiz page](/assets/images/readme-images/quiz.png)

 ---
 - Ending the page we have the quit button.
-  - `Hidden` in the page we have 2 images (thumb up/down) that we can see only when a question is answered
+  - `Hidden` in the page we have 2 images (thumb up/down) that we can see only when a question is answered.
   - `hidden` also we have the results triggered that the end of the quiz.
   - The result is structured with almost plain text displaying greetings a feedback with score and timing with a home button.
 ---